eulis01/cryptocli/README.md

 # CryptoCli !!
-Warning Project not Completed!!

 Welcome to Crypto Cli
-a command line applicaton get all the current Crypto prices and Market Ticker updates every minutes.
+a command line applicaton get all the Top 15 Crypto of the day prices and show detailed information.

 ## Manual installation